tlberglund/groovy-liquibase/README.md

 isn't reason enough to adopt Liquibase, then there is no hope for you.

 ## News
+Version 1.0.0 is under development, and we hope to have a release by the end of January.
+Until then, use caution when building and using a 1.0.0 snapshot because there are still a few things that need to be changed, and there could be some breaking changes.
 **IMPORTANT NOTE FOR USERS UPGRADING FROM A PRE 1.0.0 RELEASE OF THE GROOVY DSL:**

 Version 1.0.0 of the Groovy Liquibase DSL uses Liquibase 3, instead of Liquibase 2, and several things have been deprecated from the Groovy DSL to maintain compatibility with Liquibase XML.
 A list of deprecated items can be found in the *Usage* section.
 To upgrade to version 1.0.0, we strongly recommend the following procedure:

 1. Make sure all of your Liquibase managed databases are up to date by running an update on them *before upgrading the Groovy DSL*.